LSSTDESC/Smokescreen/docs/source/usage.rst

 * A dictionary of the nuisance parameters used in the likelihood (soon to be deprecated)

-* A Firecrown Likelihood, which takes a SACC data-vector (see more below)
+* A Firecrown Likelihood, which takes a SACC data-vector (see more below).
+It can be either a path to the python file containing the likelihood or the module itself.

 * A dictionary of cosmological parameters to be shifted in the format: